eliasnogueira/3-design-patters-arch-decisions/README.md

 ### Factory

 This creational pattern enables the creation of objects without exposing the internal logic.
-A good test example is the creation of different browser instances.
+A good example of this is the creation of different browser instances.

-The basic implementation is done by having specific classes that will create different objects, while the main class is responsible to understand the object type to create it.
+The basic implementation is done by having specific classes that will create different objects, while the main class is responsible for understanding the object type to create it.

 #### Examples